 Seventh Generation Paper Towel (6pk) can help you clean up your green routine in an instant, all while tackling life's little messes.
 These hardworking, 2-ply Seventh Generation paper towels white absorb spills quickly, even when wet, helping to reduce your impact on the environment.
 Whitened without the use of chlorine bleach, these recycled paper …

-100% tree-free paper towels made from sustainable bamboo fibers in strong 2-ply sheets.
-With every purchase you help replant American forestland.
+100% tree-free paper towels made from sustainable bamboo fibers in strong, absorbent 2-ply sheets.
+Plastic-free and crafted to be sustainably powerful for a healthy home and planet.

 Although at Grove we don’t play favorites and we can’t say which brand is the number-one best paper towels brand out there, we do offer a wide selection of paper towel products that we think are pretty supurb (and absorb quite nicely, too).
 From unbleached paper towels to tree-free paper towels, and even some of the best reusable paper towels around, there are many options to pick from on Grove Collaborative.
 We try to make it easy to find what works the best for your own household, while still being able to use a better alternative for the planet as well.